Rainhill trials: Competition

 Cycloped was the first to drop out of the competition.
 It used a horse walking on a drive belt for power and was withdrawn after an accident caused the horse to burst through the floor of the engine.

 The next locomotive to retire was Perseverance, which was damaged in transit to the competition.
 Burstall spent the first five days of the trials repairing his locomotive, and though it ran on the sixth day, it failed to reach the required 10 mi/h speed and was withdrawn from the trial.
 It was granted a £25 consolation prize (equal to £ today).

 Sans Pareil nearly completed the trials, though at first there was some doubt as to whether it would be allowed to compete as it was 300 lb overweight.
-However, it did eventually complete eight trips before cracking a cylinder.
+It completed eight trips before cracking a cylinder.
 Despite the failure it was purchased by the L&MR, where it ran for two years before being leased to the Bolton and Leigh Railway.

-The last locomotive to drop out was Novelty.
-In contrast to Cycloped, it used advanced technology for 1829 and was lighter and considerably faster than the other locomotives in the competition.
+The last locomotive to drop out was Novelty which used advanced technology for the time and was lighter and considerably faster than the other locomotives in the competition.
 It was the crowd favourite and reached a then-astonishing 28 mph on the first day of competition.
 It later suffered damage to a boiler pipe which could not be fixed properly on site.
 Nevertheless, it ran the next day and reached 15 mph before the repaired pipe failed and damaged the engine severely enough that it had to be withdrawn.